 What Is Caputo 00 Flour?

 Caputo 00 flour is an Italian-milled wheat flour made by the Naples-based company Antimo Caputo.
 Caputo is a well-known name, both locally and internationally, and they’re famous for their quality pizza flours.
 Antimo Caputo is considered one of the top pizza flour producers by the pizzaiolos of Naples, using mostly locally produced wheat.
-The company is also considered an “approved supplier” by the True Neapolitan Pizza Association (AVPN) that mange regulations for true Neapolitan pizza.
+The company is also considered an “approved supplier” by the True Neapolitan Pizza Association (AVPN) which mange regulations for true Neapolitan pizza.

 Antimo Caputo makes a variety of different flours, but are most known for their Tipo 00 pizza flours.

 The three most popular types of Caputo 00 Flour: Caputo Classic, Caputo Pizzeria, and Caputo Chef’s Flour, all have a protein content of around 12%.

 |Caputo Chef’s Flour||13% protein|